Kshitij14397/Namaste-React/Episode-11-Data is the New Oil/README.md

 - UserContext.Provider component replaces the default value of React Context.
 I can use this component for a specific portion of our app.
 - React Context is very performant.
 - Redux is a state/data management library.
 It is not inside React.
+- When creating small-sized or medium size React Applications prefer using React Context.
+- When creating large-sized React Applications prefer using Redux.